Sonnet 198

 Sonnet 196

-To hail sunrise in east and set in west,
+To hail sunrise in east—sunset in west;

-At night beneath a winsome yellow moon,
+At night, beneath a brooding yellow moon,

 Heard wolves compete in forlorn lonesome calls,